 How to hook up a Sega Genesis to RF

 Last and least, you can hook up a Sega Genesis to RF if you don’t have any other options.
-Most TVs can still accept the broadcast analog signal that the Sega Genesis RF connection used.
+A good number of TVs can still accept the broadcast analog signal that the Sega Genesis RF connection used.
 The options vary depending on whether you have the original model or the later 1997 cost-reduced model.
 The Sega Genesis came with an RF cable, but if you lost yours, the Genesis can use an original NES RF video cable, exactly the same way as the original NES.

 You can also use a cheap F connector plug, which monopolizes the antenna input but gives a higher quality display.
 If you want to be sure you’re getting the right thing, look for an Atari F plug adapter.
 If you’re willing to hunt, you may be able to get a better price if you search for an RCA female to male F connector.
 Just make sure whatever you buy looks like the picture to the right.
 It’s OK if the color doesn’t match, but the connectors need to look the same.
 The price can vary a bit of course, but you should be able to find one for around $6.
 In addition, you’ll need an RCA video cable if you don’t have one.